‘There are two motives for reading a book; one, that you enjoy it; the other, that you can boast about it.” – Bertrand Russell

 Life is not a race.
 Speed is good for things you want to get past, not for important things you enjoy.
 “It was an efficient meal.”
 “I had a quick life.”
 If you are doing something meaningful you’d want the experience to last.
 You would try to savor and consider every single moment to extract the maximum value from it.

 Intimacy is slow.
 Depth takes time.
 If you want intimate thoughts, intimate friends, intimate experiences it can’t happen quickly.
 Some people tell me they have great reading comprehension even at speed.
 They challenge me to test them about information from the book.
 But I don’t care what they can recall.
-Being able to recall a fact does not mean they’ve considered it, examined it, or used it to change their thinking or how they feel about the world.
+Being able to recall a fact does not mean they’ve considered it, examined it, or used it to change their thinking or how they feel about the world (which suggests that book clubs can help get the most out of the books you do read).
 Reading comprehension does not equal reading wisdom.
 Comprehension is for a test, wisdom is for your life.

 Volume is easy.
 Speed is easy.
+Speed reading is measured in words, but a good book is defined by how deeply you are effected by its ideas.
 It’s quality that’s hard.
 It’s thinking that’s a challenge.
 “I read a 1000 books a year.”
 Who the hell cares?
 If you are doing it that fast it is an activity far different than what I do when I’m reading a book.
 Books aren’t just trophies to hang on your wall or to stroke your ego with.